transformationflow/transformationflow.github.io/docs/reference/decodedata/index.md

-The **Decode Data** (`decodedata`) library enables dynamic remodelling of the Google Analytics 4 to BigQuery data export, flattening the data without information loss, making it simpler to use and more efficient to query.
+The **Decode Data** (`decodedata`) for GA4 library simplifies and augments the GA4 BigQuery export, making subsequent data operations simpler and quicker.
+Go to [decodedata.io]('https://decodedata.io') for detailed documentation and registration.

 # Summary
 _Attribute_ | Value